codeHokage1/sgs-week3/README.md

 4. Edit the details of the attendees of any event
 5. Delete the details of the attendees of any event

+- Link to deployed API :link: : https://event-mgmt.onrender.com/
+- Postman Published Documentation :link: : https://documenter.getpostman.com/view/23438041/2s93JwM1er

+- Mailtrap.io Login details:
+  - email: codeHokage1@gmail.com
+  - password: AbdullahDev

 ## Requirements Analysis
 ### Entities
 1. User - This is the event manager.
 A User would have a name, email and password
 2. Event - This si the event that is being created, modified or deleted.
 The details of the event would include its name, date, location, description, number of atendees amongst others
 3. Attendee - This is the attendeee of a particular event.
-An Attendee would have a name, email and a list of the events that they are attending
+An Attendee would have a name, email and a list of the events that they are attending.
+Each attendee wil get an email when they are added or removed from an event

 ### Entities' Relationships
 1. A User can create many events